Christchurch Botanic Gardens: Rock garden

 The Rock Garden contains some plants that remain in flower throughout the year.
 The Rock Garden's terraced south-facing slopes are ideal for growing many alpine plants and most of the plants here are exotic (the native subalpine species are part of the New Zealand collection).
 On the other side of the path, the Heather Garden faces the sunny north with many species of heath and heather growing here.
 In 1917, when the original rock garden was developed, gardeners planted an avenue of limes.
 The path was named Beswick's Walk after a former mayor of Christchurch, Harry Beswick.

 Cockayne Memorial Garden

-In 1938, the New Zealand Garden was extended to allow space for alpine plants, hebe and Leptospermum beds.
+In 1938, the New Zealand Garden was extended to allow space for alpine plants, Hebe and Leptospermum beds.
 The new addition was created as a memorial to Dr Leonard Cockayne (1855–1934) in honour of his comprehensive contribution to New Zealand's botany, horticulture, ecology and conservation.
-In the 1960s this garden was completely redesigned and replanted, such as Kōwhai, Hotorka, hebe and totara.
+In the 1960s this garden was completely redesigned and replanted, such as kōwhai, horoeka, and tōtara.

 Azalea and Magnolia Garden

-Under canopies of mature oaks and silver birch trees, the Azalea flower for about a month from mid-October.
-Deciduous Rhododendron mollis are the main species present with their spring show being enhanced by the sculptured flowers of the magnolias, in bloom slightly earlier, and the cone-shaped flowers of the horse chestnut trees.
+Under canopies of mature oaks and silver birch trees, the azalea flower for about a month from mid-October.
+Deciduous rhododendron mollis are the main species present with their spring show being enhanced by the sculptured flowers of the magnolias, in bloom slightly earlier, and the cone-shaped flowers of the horse chestnut trees.